Legendary Game Designers: Ron Gilbert

 Indy got a fantastic sequel in 1992, Indiana Jones And The Fate Of Atlantis, but Ron did not work on this.

 During the making of Indiana Jones, Ron continued developing his idea of the pirate game.
 The inspiration was Disneyland's attraction Pirates of the Caribbean, and a historical fantasy novel called On Stranger Tides, written by Tim Powers.

-Thanks to its sense of humor, brilliant story, excellent gameplay, The Secret of Monkey Island was a huge success.
-It's not an overstatement saying that it's not only one of the best, but also one of the most famous video games ever created.
+Thanks to its sense of humor, brilliant story, and excellent gameplay, The Secret of Monkey Island was a huge success.
+It's not an overstatement to say that it's not only one of the best but also one of the most famous video games ever created.

-Monkey Island 2: LeChuck’s Revenge came hot on the heels of the original Monkey Island and continued the story from where it left off.
-Guybrush, thinking that he defeated LeChuck once and for all, decides to start his life with his love.
-The couple heads off to discover one of the greatest treasures hidden on the seven seas, but soon find out that LeChuck’s henchmen are plotting to bring him back from the second death.
-Like the original, LeChuck’s Revenge uses the SCUMM engine, but it also utilizes, for the first time, the iMUSE music technology that helps the music sync up to the gameplay.
+Of course, Monkey Island 2: LeChuck’s Revenge came hot on the heels of the original Monkey Island and continued the story from where it left off.
+Guybrush, thinking that he has defeated LeChuck once and for all, decides to start his life with his love.
+The couple heads off to discover one of the greatest treasures hidden on the seven seas but soon finds out that LeChuck’s henchmen are plotting to bring him back from the second death.
+Like the original, Monkey Island 2: LeChuck's Revenge uses the SCUMM engine, but it also utilizes, for the first time, the iMUSE music technology that helps the music sync up to the gameplay.

 LeChuck’s revenge was exceptionally well received (many reviewers gave it a perfect score of 100%).
 Monkey Island 2 is used as an example in many game design schools to teach storytelling.